Which city is cheaper, Phoenix or Chattanooga?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The heat can be very extreme in Phoenix.
 Chattanooga is cooler than Phoenix in the summer.
-The temperature in Chattanooga is usually 81°F (27°C) in July, and Phoenix stays around 98°F (36°C).
+The daily temperature in Chattanooga averages around 81°F (27°C) in July, and Phoenix fluctuates around 98°F (36°C).

 In Phoenix, it's very sunny this time of the year.
 It's quite sunny in Chattanooga.
 In the summer, Chattanooga often gets less sunshine than Phoenix.
 Chattanooga gets 265 hours of sunny skies this time of year, while Phoenix receives 380 hours of full sun.